Unknown Soldier (DC Comics): Moses Lwanga

 In the final issue, the Unknown Soldier infiltrates Kony's camp, intending to kill him once and for all.
 Although a child soldier guarding Kony's personal tent shoots him, he shrugs off the bullets and enters the tent.
 After he finally plants his knife in Kony's eye, the dead man's subordinates and wives celebrate his demise.
 Sera appears, telling the Soldier/Moses that no matter who he is, she always loved him, and the two embrace; however, this pleasant vision is a dream, and it is shown that he had actually been shot in the head before ever reaching Kony.
 In a symbolic conclusion of his morality arc, it turns out that he didn't kill a single person in Kony's camp, instead throwing its garrison of child soldiers in to disarray, who assume there is a much larger force due to a huge amount of diversionary gunfire and explosives.
 In a pacifistic bliss, he is only killed in a standoff after he refuses to shoot the child soldier guarding Kony's tent.
 Though his final mission is a failure, he dies at peace reunited with Sera, finally taking on his previous identity as Moses Lwanga.

 In the epilogue, Sera remarries to a Muslim journalist who had covered the exploits of her husband as the Unknown Soldier: the two have several children and live as a family.
 Jack continues to live in Africa, finally having escaped the CIA's grasp on him.
-Kony, true to events at the end of the story's publishing in 2010, is shown to have been pushed out of Northern Uganda, but still active in certain areas in Africa.
+Kony, true to events at the end of the story's publishing in 2010, is shown to have been pushed out of northern Uganda, but still active in certain areas in Africa.
 The story then cuts to Tumbura, Sudan in 2010, where several child soldiers are gearing up for combat against Kony's LRA.
 One of the children wraps his face in bandages like the Unknown Soldier.

-The Third Unknown Soldier
+The New 52

-In The New 52, the character has appeared in the comic GI Combat written by Justin Gray and Jimmy Palmiotti where he is in Afghanistan and is fighting for the Americans.
+In 2011, "The New 52" rebooted the DC universe.
+The Unknown Soldier has appeared in the comic GI Combat written by Justin Gray and Jimmy Palmiotti where he is in Afghanistan and is fighting for the Americans.
 After the cancellation of GI Combat in 2012, The Unknown Soldier appeared in the Suicide Squad, brought in by Amanda Waller to be a new team leader.

+In the series JSA, the Unknown Soldier appears in a flashback to 1945, where he helps Hourman, Wildcat, and Doctor Fate stop Wotan and Johnny Sorrow from using the Spear of Destiny to summon the Unnamed Ones.
+Sorrow states that it will take another 80 years before the ritual can be done again.